1. When and where is the next sitting of the MRII Examination?

 2. How do I apply?

-From September 2024 student members of the MRII can apply from this website.
+Student members of the MRII can apply from this website.
 Applications for student membership can also be made from this website.
 A non-member of the MRII cannot apply for the MRII Examination.
 Examination applications close on November 30th.

 3. What do I need to study?